willh89/Omnifood-Project/README.md

 ## Summary

-The purpose of this project was to test my skills with HTML5 & CSS3.
-Part of this practice included building the architecture of the site using CSS Grid and Flexbox depending on which section fitted the criteria.
-This was my first time using front-end code for quite some time, so I wanted to experiment to see what worked best for me.
+The purpose of this project was to familiarise myself with HTML5 & CSS3, and some JavaScript.
+Part of this practice included building the architecture of the site using CSS Grid and Flexbox, depending on which section fitted the criteria.

 ## About Omnifood